 - Back pain

-The MISI Approach to Scoliosis Treatment
+The DFW Spine Institute Approach to Scoliosis Treatment

 Conservative, non-surgical Scoliosis treatment options are available.
 These include physical therapy, bracing, and other conservative measures.
 If conservative options fail, minimally invasive options are available for scoliosis.
-Scoliosis treatment traditionally involves open back surgery, but at the Minimally Invasive Surgical Institute, our specialists can utilize the most advanced Minimally Invasive techniques to achieve the same goals as traditional surgery with less risk of infection, less post-operative pain and quicker recoveries.
+Scoliosis treatment traditionally involves open back surgery, but at the DFW Spine Institute, our specialists can utilize the most advanced Minimally Invasive techniques to achieve the same goals as traditional surgery with less risk of infection, less post-operative pain and quicker recoveries.
 Using a minimally invasive approach from the side of the spine (XLIF/lateral) combined with minimally invasive posterior techniques (TLIF/percutaneous screws), we can help restore a more normal spinal alignment allowing for a better quality of life.